Project 1. Support for Azure in Meshery

 Description:

 Develop a kubectl plugin via krew that allows users to temporarily deploy MeshSync, capture the state of their cluster, and then import the snapshot into Meshery for offline infrastructure management.
-The plugin will serve as a lightweight alternative to a full Meshery deployment while still enabling Meshery Server to understand the state and configuration of Kubernetes cluster, simplyfying common networking challenges between the cluster and Meshery Server.
+The plugin will serve as a lightweight alternative to a full Meshery deployment while still enabling Meshery Server to understand the state and configuration of Kubernetes cluster, simplifying common networking challenges between the cluster and Meshery Server.
+See https://github.com/meshery/kubectl-meshsync-snapshot

 Expected outcomes: